 Lisa Eitel, Executive Editor, Design World

 Lisa (Elisabeth) Eitel is an Executive Editor at Design World magazine.
-She has a B.S. in Mechanical Engineering from Fenn College (now Washkewicz College) at Cleveland State University and 20 years of experience as a technical writer.
+She has a B.S. in Mechanical Engineering from Fenn College (now Washkewicz College) at Cleveland State University and more than 20 years of experience as a technical writer.
 Her areas of focus include motors, drives, motion control, power transmission, linear motion, and sensing and feedback technologies.
 She is a judge for the FIRST Robotics Buckeye Regional competitions, an inductee of Tau Beta Pi engineering honor society, and a member of the Society of Women Engineers.

 Mirza Faizan, Scientist